By Jay Wilson

 The city of San Diego’s Water Department recently held their second annual Pure Water San Diego Open House at their North City Water Reclamation Plant and invited the Henry Cluster STEMM Foundation (HCSF) to attend.

-“Our visit started with a video about the Pure Water San Diego program.
+San Diego Unified School District science resource teacher Crystal Howe presented a one-hour program to the 14 teachers from Patrick Henry on new science teaching methods.
+(Courtesy HCSF)“Our visit started with a video about the Pure Water San Diego program.
 We enjoyed guided tours of the demonstration Pure Water Facility and North City Waterwise Garden,” Miyamoto shared.
 “Guests were offered samples of the purified water to taste in clear, biodegradable cups.
 This was a great opportunity to learn how the city protects our precious resource and plans to move forward with the next steps for providing a safe, reliable and sustainable water supply for San Diego.”

 The foundation is going to be working with the Water Department to ensure the teachers within the Henry Cluster can avail themselves of the department’s educational materials for all grade levels as it relates to water production and conservation.